marcotav/unsupervised-learning/clustering-for-customer-segmentation/README.md

 [[go back to the top]](#Table-of-contents)

 The dataset is from this [book](https://www.amazon.com/Data-Smart-Science-Transform-Information-ebook/dp/B00F0WRXI0/ref=mt_kindle?_encoding=UTF8&me=).
 It contains two tables:
-- The first contains information about offers including minimum purchase requirement, discounts offered and information about the wines.
+- The first contains information about offers including minimum purchase requirement, discounts offered and information about the wines:
 <br>
 <br>
 <p align="center">